 As soon as I was healthy enough, I left my job, strapped on a backpack, and traveled solo around the world for six months, determined to visit the places I’d always wanted to see.
 I traveled without major plans, went wherever the wind blew me, took thousands of photos along the way, and blogged about every place I visited.
 Upon returning to the States in September of 2007, I relocated to Florida and continued to travel more than half of the time, while simultaneously pursuing freelance writing opportunities.
 By the end of 2009 I was traveling so much that it made no sense to maintain an apartment, so I sold or gave away my remaining furniture and hit the road full time.

-Today I move from country to country, staying a minimum of a month in most places in order to immerse in the culture.
-Hole In The Donut Cultural Travel feature stories about these destinations; the interesting people I meet, the crazy (and often humorous) things that happen to me along the way, and the never-ending spiritual lessons that come from travel.
+Today I travel perpetually, staying up to a month in each country in order to immerse in the local culture.
+Hole In The Donut Cultural Travel features stories about the destinations I visit; the interesting people I meet, the crazy (and often humorous) things that happen to me along the way, and the never-ending spiritual lessons that come from travel.
 With its self-deprecating humor and focus on the inner journey as well as the outer, Hole In The Donut has attracted a loyal following of readers who travel with me vicariously.
 So grab a chair and settle in for some unique and interesting travel stories.